Skip to content

 Expected outcome: docker info prints daemon details without errors.

-Export your team API key so the worker can authenticate to Oz:
+Export your agent API key so the worker can authenticate to Oz:

 Terminal window